Advertisement

 1 / 7

 As a nurse, healthy eating on the job can be a major challenge.
 Limited time during a busy shift combined with few healthy options in the cafeteria can mean your body doesn’t get the fuel it needs to stay energized.
 Still, there are ways to eat healthfully no matter the situation.
-Use this as your cheat sheet to getting the best nutrition possible in the time that you have.
+Use this guide to get the best nutrition possible in the time that you have.

 buffet line